senaoz/SWE-599/README.md

 ---

-## Week 2: Performance Evaluation & Embedding Comparison
+## Week 2: Dataset for Performance Evaluation & Embedding Comparison

 Since the project relies on finding "similar" content, selecting the most accurate embedding model is critical.
 This week focuses on building the similarity pipeline and evaluating it across different methods and scopes.